Get clear guidance regarding whether you will need to release equity from your property during your IVA. If so, the amount you will have to release.

 What if there is no equity in your property?

-In an IVA, the amount of equity in your house or flat is calculated using 85% of its total value.
-So if the market value is £200,000, the value used in the IVA calculation will be £170,000.
+For the purposes of an IVA, the amount of equity in your property is calculated using 85% of its current market value.
+So if it is currently worth £200,000, the value used in the IVA calculation will be 85% of this or £170,000.

-Given this calculation, if your share of any equity is less than £5,000, it is considered that you have no equity in your property.
-In these circumstances, you will not be required to release equity during the Arrangement.
+Based on this value, if your share of any equity is less than £10,000, it is considered that you have no equity in your property.
+In these circumstances, you will not be required to release equity during the Arrangement and your property is exempt from the agreement.

 The rules if you do have equity in your property

-Where your share of the equity in your home is greater than £5,000 one or other of the two following scenarios will apply:
+For most IVAs, where your share of the equity in your home is greater than £5,000 (based on 85% of the market value) one or other of the two following scenarios will apply:

 Your IVA will last for 6 years (72 months) with no further requirement to release equity if: